-All refunds will be processed on a weekly rolling basis until the start of camp (June 18).
-All requests received during camp will be processed starting on August 7, 2023.
+All refunds will be processed on a weekly rolling basis.
 Payments made within a Unit Registration will be refunded back to the Unit in the care of the Contingent Contact.
 Those who registered as Individuals will have refunds issued back to the payee.
+Please note that refunds requested after the start of camp (June 16) may take longer to process.